CHLD 121: Art for Children

 3. Curriculum planning

-4. Creative thinking and experience
+4. Creative thinking and experiences across the early childhood curriculum

 2. Young Children as Artists